 Animal lovers have a variety of volunteering opportunities at their fingertips.
 Whether you'd like to work in conservation or welfare, at home or abroad, there's an placement to suit you

-If you love animals and feel passionate about their rights and wellbeing, working with them in a voluntary capacity can be incredibly rewarding.
+If you feel passionate about animal rights and wellbeing, working with them in a voluntary capacity can be incredibly rewarding.
 You get to do something that you truly believe in, all while giving something back to society.

 No matter the voluntary opportunity you'll gain important transferable skills in areas such as administration, animal care, campaigning, communication, fundraising, IT, research and teamwork.

 What's more, voluntary experience can be the perfect preparation for a career working with animals in roles such as: